 People like to have strong opinions about this debate.
 Everyone has their own argument why is dry cat food better than wet food.

 To be honest, premium dry cat food and premium wet cat food are very similar from the nutritional aspect.
+However, dry cat food does contain some starches as part of the production process, and in some cases this can be more than your cat’s body requires.

 When we say premium, we are referring to the food manufactured by the brands with excellent reputation.